 Seattle's King Street Station underwent a nationally honored complete renovation and seismic upgrade.
 WSDOT and several partners contributed to the project.

-WSDOT is delivering critical rail infrastructure improvements to improve travel choices, preserve the ability to move freight, and foster economic growth across our state.
-The Cascades High-Speed Rail Program consists of a series of projects that will increase service reliability and add two Amtrak Cascades round trips between Seattle and Portland; for a total of six.
+WSDOT is delivering critical rail infrastructure improvements to improve passenger rail travel choices, preserve the ability to move freight and foster economic growth across our state.
+The Cascades High-Speed Rail Program (pdf 2mb) consists of 20 projects that will increase service reliability and add two Amtrak Cascades round trips between Seattle and Portland; for a total of six.

 Enhancing rail safety

 This set of rail projects will improve track quality, eliminate track defects, and upgrade wayside horns along the corridor to direct audible warnings toward cars and pedestrians at railroad crossings.
 Electronic upgrades will help prevent signal failures and set the stage for 21st century train control technology.

 The same way highways jam up when there are too many cars, rail lines jam up with too many trains.
 Larger, slow-moving freight trains usually can pull over onto another track to move out of the way of faster passenger trains, but not always.
 There are a number of projects in Washington state aimed at relieving congestion by building bypass tracks or passing lanes or by extending siding tracks.

 Building American-made locomotives

 In order to meet the ever-increasing demand for more rail service and boost the rail manufacturing industry, Washington state is purchasing eight new passenger train locomotives, designed and built in the United States.
 This "next generation" rail equipment will feature better fuel efficiency, added passenger comfort, travel conveniences and safety upgrades.

 As the demand for reliable passenger rail travel increases, stations are being expanded and refurbished to serve growing numbers of passengers and to provide them with enhanced security, comfort and timely information.